hypersolutions/service-directory/Readme.QuickStart.md

 ﻿# Quick Start

 The instructions below will get the API and UI running.
+The .net code uses .net 9 so you will need to install the SDK.
+See [.NET9 Downloads](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) for more details.

 ## API